music-encoding/music-encoding.github.io/_posts/2019-05-31-mei-basic-first-draft.md

 within MEI and with other encoding formats.

 MEI Basic has been discussed at several occasions over the past three years.
-It intends to simplify MEI so that every feature can only expressed in one specific way, and also removes all editorial or analytical possibilities, as well as the integration of facsimiles and recordings.
+It intends to simplify MEI so that every feature can only be expressed in one specific way, and also removes all editorial or analytical possibilities, as well as the integration of facsimiles and recordings.
 What is left is a small core of MEI's features, that falls in the range of other encoding